 If you get any side effects, talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.

-You can also report side effects directly via the Yellow Card Scheme
+You can also report side effects directly via the Yellow Card Scheme (Website: www.mhra.gov.uk/yellowcard).

-(Website: www.mhra.gov.uk/yellowcard).
 By reporting side effects you can help provide more information on the safety of this medicine.

-5. HOW TO STORE MEDICINAL OXYGEN
+5.HOW TO STORE MEDICINAL OXYGEN

-Keep this medicine out of the sight and reach of children
+Keep this medicine out of the sight and reach of children.

-Do not use this medicine after the expiry date which is stated on the vessel/cistern after EXP.
-The expiry date refers to the last day of that month.
+Do not use medicinal oxygen after the expiry date which is stated on the side of the Mobile cryogenic vessel after the abbreviation EXP.

-Keep the vessel/cistern in a well-ventilated area within a temperature range of -20°C and +50°C. Keep away from inflammable and combustible materials and sources of heat or open fire.
-If at risk of fire - move to a safe place.
-Do not smoke near the vessel/cistern.
-The transport must be conducted in accordance with international regulations for transporting dangerous materials.
-Avoid any contact with oil, grease or hydrocarbons.
+- · Keep the vessel in a well-ventilated area within a temperature range of -20°C and +50°C. - · Keep away from inflammable and combustible materials and sources of heat or open fire. - · Do not smoke near the vessel. - The transport must be conducted in accordance with international regulations for transporting dangerous materials. - · Avoid any contact with oil, grease or hydrocarbons.

-6. CONTENTS OF THE PACK AND OTHER INFORMATION
+6.CONTENTS OF THE PACK AND OTHER INFORMATION

-What medicinal oxygen contains
+What Medical Oxygen contains

-- $\bullet\,$ The active substance is oxygen, 100% v/v. - There are no other ingredients.
+- The active substance is oxygen, 100% v/v. - · There are no other ingredients.

-What medicinal oxygen looks like and contents of the pack
+What Medical Oxygen looks like and contents of the pack

 Medicinal oxygen is an inhalation gas.

 It is supplied as a liquid or gas in a special container.